UPDATED SEPTEMBER 2020 – Skiing can be a lot of fun. But if you aren’t dressed for the occasion, skiing can also be cold and miserable.

 - Don’t skip the helmet.
-It’s dangerous and a sure-fire way to tell someone is a rookie.
+It’s dangerous.
+And the lack of a helmet is a sure-fire way to tell someone is a rookie skier.

 - Don’t go crazy on expensive gear and clothing.
 No one needs to look like a Bogner ad their first day on the mountain.

 Don’t have time to read now?
 Save this article on Pinterest to read later!